 Airbnbs in Amsterdam

-How much does an apartment cost to rent in Amsterdam?
-There’s no real short answer – apartment prices are quite varied.
+How much does an Airbnb in Amsterdam cost?
+There’s no real short answer – vacation rental prices are quite varied.
 This is another area where you can spend or save wisely.

 An average one-bedroom apartment should put you in the $80 USD per night range, with studios from as little as $60, and really swanky spots pushing into the $150-250 USD and upwards range (it can get Bill Gates-level expensive around here).